atlasmoth/backdrop-test-app/README.md

 # Backdrop test app

 This is a react native app built with Expo; my submission for Backdrop's react native coding challenge.
+Load random cats from the internet, persist favorites to offline storage, pull down to refresh and load new cats.
 ![App Screenshot](./assets/home.png)
 ![App Screenshot](./assets/cats.png)